michaeldmoore/michaeldmoore-multistat-panel/C:\grafana-5.3.4\data\plugins\michaeldmoore-multistat-panel.zip/README.md.md

 **Low Side Margin** and **High Side Margin** set the width of the two axis.
 Set to 0 to hide one or both of them.

-High Axis Color and Low Axis Color set the colors for these axes, assuming they are vis
+**High Axis Color** and **Low Axis Color** set the colors for these axes, assuming they are visible

-A group col setting can be used to define a field that displays multiple sets, or groups, of elements.
+High Bar Color sets the regular color of bars who's values are above the baseline (normally 0, see the A group col setting can be used to define a field that displays multiple sets, or groups, of elements.
 In this demo case, we're grouping on the 'region' field, which takes on 5 different values (East, West, North, South and Central).

 When grouping, by default, the groups are arranged in alphabetical order.
 (See here, Central->East->North->South->West)